Your Cart is Empty

 5) To increase awareness of the benefits to our community of re-using and recycling;

-6) To provide free energy-saving weatherization for homeowners in need.
+6) To provide information on energy-saving weatherization for homeowners

 7) To defend and protect our community's open spaces and ecological health.